Published on December 27, 2014 by Pavel Smirnov

 I documented scenarios and wrote down some user stories.
 I sketched sore throat wire frames on paper and then the first couple of them with Balsamiq Mockups.
 It was the right time to get our development team involved.
 But at that time I had just finished reading a book about AngularJS and wanted to give it a try.
 Moreover I wanted to try the formstamp — AngularJS widget library from Health Samurai.
 How much a project manager can do having such a library?
 You can check a screencast or an app itself.

 I always enjoy using tools produced by our developers at Health Samurai.
-After all if not a developer like me can use these tools they should be good.
+After all, someone who is not a developer like me can use these tools, then they should be good.

 A couple of months later the same CEO approached me with a new opportunity - a bariatric patient engagement solution.
 I knew that to make it I have to go to the gemba, but should I start gaining weight?